_(1).png)

 The three-digit Step 2-CK scores, which range from 1 to 300, are reported.
 The passing score as of July 1, 2022, is 214.

-The duration of this exam section is 9 hours and the fee is around US $660 as of December 2023.
-The fees for Step 1 and Step 2 will increase to US $670 in 2024.
+This exam section lasts 9 hours, and the fee was around US$660 as of December 2023.
+Step 1 and Step 2 fees will increase to US$670 in 2024.

 SMLE Step 3